Jaeger47/BukSu-Virtual-Tour/README.md

 Use a web server to preview the project.
 Recommended to use XAMMP(https://www.apachefriends.org/)

-If want to know more about this project or want the project source code email in markdacer21@gmail.com
+If want to know more about this project or want the project source code email me @ markdacer21@gmail.com

 ## Hardware Requirments
 ![hard_req](/images/hardware_requirments.JPG)